graeter-group/grappa/README.md

 python experiments/evaluate.py evaluate.ckpt_path=<path_to_checkpoint>
 ```

-or, for comparing with given classical force fields whose predictions are stored in the dataset, create `configs/evaluate/your_config.yaml` and run
+or, for comparing with given classical force fields whose predictions are stored in the dataset, create `configs/evaluate/your_config.yaml` (see `configs/evaluate/example.yaml`) and run
 ```{bash}
 python experiments/evaluate.py evaluate=your_config
 ```